LesnyRumcajs/grpc_bench/README.md

 # Results
 You can find our sample results in the [Wiki](https://github.com/LesnyRumcajs/grpc_bench/wiki).
 Be sure to run the benchmarks yourself if you have sufficient hardware, especially for multi-core scenarios.

+After running benchmarks, detailed results are generated to `results/<TIMESTAMP>`.
+They include `ghz` outputs, `docker stats` outputs and a collective CSV report.